Trickfest/rpn-calc/README.md

   * If necessary, truncate digits to right of the decimal point in order to fit within the nine digit limit.
   * If after truncation, the number of digits exceeds nine, display an overflow error.

 * I am not an experienced user of "real" RPN calculators, so I am not sure what the correct behavior is with regards to an empty stack condition.
-For my purposes, a pop of my calculator's stack returns a zero if the stack is empty.
+For my purposes, popping my calculator's stack returns a zero if the stack is empty.

 * On the other hand, the RPN expression evaluation API is unforgiving.
 If there are insufficient values on the stack to perform an operation, an error is returned.
-Also, if the stack contains more than a single value after an expression is fully evaluated, that is treated as an error condition.
+And if the stack contains more than a single value after an expression is fully evaluated, that is too treated as an error condition.

 * Also in the API, in order to avoid conflicts with URL interpretation, the letters __a__, __s__, __m__ and __d__ are used as substitutes for operations __+__, __-__, __*__ and __/__ respectively.